 Section 3.
-Annual Meeting: The annual meetings of the Association shall be held during the first half of December.
-At such meetings, the Board shall be elected by ballot of the Lot Owners, in accordance with the requirements of these Bylaws.
+Annual Meeting: The annual meetings of the Association shall be held on the third Saturday inn March at 4 p.m., or at such other date and place within the month of March as is specified by the Board.
+At such meetings, the Board shall be elected by ballot of the Owners, in accordance with the requirements of these Bylaws.
 The Owners and other Members may transact such other business of the Association as may properly come before them.

 Section 4.
 Periodic Meetings: The Association may schedule other regular meetings, such as monthly or quarterly, as it may decide, to deal with the ongoing affairs of the Association.
 The furnishing of the meeting schedule to Members shall constitute notice of the meetings.

 Section 5.
 Special Meetings: The President shall call a special meeting of the Owners on the President’s own motion or if so directed by a resolution of the Board or if a petition is presented to the Board signed by not less than twenty percent (20%) of the Owners.
 The notice of any special meeting shall state the time and place of such meeting and the purpose thereof.
 No business shall be transacted at a special meeting except as stated in the notice thereof, unless consented to at the meeting by the vote of at least the Owners of eighteen Lots.